 15. Create your own “food tour”

 Pancake enthusiast?
 IPA aficionado?
 Aspiring florist?
 The Granite State is packed full of creators, bakers, chefs and artisans who love to share their craft.
-Consider picking one of your favorite things, doing some research on locations across the state, and making a bucket list.
-This can be a solo adventure, but would also be fun with others.
-Share your expert opinions and rankings of the best of the best yummies in our state.
+Consider picking one of your favorite menu items, doing some research on locations across the state and making a bucket list.
+Share your expert opinions and rankings of the best of the best yummies in NH.

 16. Enjoy a flight of spirits at Tamworth Distilling

-Take part in the long-awaited return of the cozy outdoor Skiklubben Ski Lounge at Tamworth Distilling, a winter oasis featuring cozy chairs, glowing heat lamps, and a menu offering light bites, and an ideal stop before or after the mountain or for a quintessential New Hampshire winter road trip.
+Take part in the long-awaited return of the cozy outdoor Skiklubben Ski Lounge at Tamworth Distilling, a winter oasis featuring cozy chairs, glowing heat lamps and a menu offering light bites — an ideal stop pre-or-post-mountain or for a quintessential New Hampshire winter road trip.

 15 Cleveland Hill Rd., Tamworth